 For help with matters of ethics processes and procedures, please first contact your Faculty research officer* as listed below.
 If necessary, the research officer will forward your query to the Faculty Head of REG.

-If the Faculty is unable to provide a satisfactory answer, then please contact the University Research Ethics and Governance Managers named at the top of the list below.
+If the Faculty is unable to provide a satisfactory answer, then please contact the University Research Ethics and Governance Managers named at the bottom of the list below.
 To help us address your query more efficiently, your email should mention the Faculty you are registered in/ associated with, the EthOs number of your application (if you have started one already) and your applicant status (staff applicant, PhD/ PGT/ UG student applicant, external applicant).

 *Exception: Queries relating to HRA/NHS approval, Human Tissue Act, ionising radiation, or animal/plant research should be addressed directly to the University Research Ethics and Governance Managers.